fpgadeveloper/ethernet-fmc-axi-eth/README.md

 ### ZCU102

-* This design supports the ZCU102 Rev 1.0 board.
+* These designs support the ZCU102 Rev 1.0 and newer boards.
 Use a commit before 2016-02-13 for the older Rev-D board design.
 Note that the FMC pinouts differ between Rev 1.0 and Rev D: https://www.xilinx.com/support/answers/68050.html
 * This board can only support the 1.8V version Ethernet FMC.
 The device on this board has only HP (high-performance) I/Os which do not support 2.5V levels.
+* The HPC1 design only supports 2 ports due to the HPC1 pin assignment to the Zynq US+ (see constraints file for more details).

 ### PicoZed